Board of Directors

 John A. Scarlett has served as our Chief Executive Officer and director since September 2011 and President since January 2012.
 Prior to joining Geron, Dr. Scarlett served as President, Chief Executive Officer and a member of the board of directors of Proteolix, Inc. from February 2009 until its acquisition by Onyx Pharmaceuticals, Inc. in November 2009.
 From February 2002 until its acquisition by Ipsen, S.A. in October 2008, Dr. Scarlett served as the Chief Executive Officer and a member of the board of directors of Tercica, Inc. and also as its President from February 2002 through February 2007.
 From March 1993 to May 2001, Dr. Scarlett served as President and Chief Executive Officer of Sensus Drug Development Corporation.
 In 1995, he co-founded Covance Biotechnology Services, Inc. and served as a member of its board of directors from inception to 2000.
 From 1991 to 1993, Dr. Scarlett headed the North American Clinical Development Center and served as Senior Vice President of Medical and Scientific Affairs at Novo Nordisk Pharmaceuticals, Inc., a wholly owned subsidiary of Novo Nordisk A/S. Dr. Scarlett received his B.A. degree in chemistry from Earlham College and his M.D. from the University of Chicago, Pritzker School of Medicine.

 Robert J. Spiegel has served as our director since May 2010.
-He is also a director of Capstone Therapeutics Corporation, Talon Therapeutics, Clavis Pharma and Avior Computing Corporation.
+Dr. Spiegel currently serves as Chief Medical Officer of PTC Therapeutics, Inc. He is also a director of Edge Therapeutics and Avior Computing Corporation.
 After 26 years with the Schering-Plough Corporation, Dr. Spiegel retired in 2009 as Chief Medical Officer and Senior Vice President of the Schering-Plough Research Institute, the pharmaceutical research arm of the Schering-Plough Corporation.
 He initially joined Schering-Plough as Director of clinical research for oncology and rose to hold various positions including Senior Vice President of worldwide clinical research.
 Following a residency in internal medicine, he completed a fellowship in medical oncology at the National Cancer Institute and held academic positions at the National Cancer Institute and New York University Cancer Center.
-He currently is an Associate Fellow at the University of Pennsylvania's Center for Bioethics.
+He is currently an Associate Professor at Weill Cornell Medical College and serves on the Scientific Advisory Committees of a number of companies.
 Dr. Spiegel holds a B.A. from Yale University and an M.D. from the University of Pennsylvania.